Coac/yokinu/README.md

 Only [google play music](https://play.google.com/music/) is currently available, you will need a google account with uploaded music on it to use it.

+To set up your google account and contribute to the project, you can create a `config/config.json` and put your credentials here.
+It won't be pushed as it's in the [.gitignore](.gitignore#L53)

 ## Run

 - `npm run dev`